 Are you looking to establish a unique simplified employee pension (SEP), Savings Incentive Match Plan for Employees of Small Employers (SIMPLE), or a qualified plan like a 401(k)?
 You’ll be happy to know that the recent legislation under Section 102 has enhanced and expanded the startup tax credit, making it easier for small employers to take advantage of it.

-It is excellent news for those looking to provide their employees with a reliable plan when saving on taxes at the same time.
+It is great news for those looking to provide their employees with a reliable plan when saving on taxes at the same time.
 This step will encourage more small businesses to offer retirement benefits to their workers and help them save for their future.

 The law also reduces the RMD penalty for IRA owners over 70 but under 74 and 77, reducing the penalty to 25% from 50%.